 PrīmX industrial floors are well recognized and proven globally — and taking off in North America.
 These floors have ushered in a seismic shift in concrete, making traditional concrete a less desirable choice for commercial and industrial facilities.
-Important scientific breakthroughs have changed the engineering of concrete and enabled the development of this unique composite material that transforms how industrial floors perform.
+Important scientific breakthroughs have changed the engineering of concrete and enabled the development of this patented composite material that transforms how industrial floors perform.

 Jointless as far